-- Insider Intelligence has identified the top digital trends and developments to watch throughout 2021.
+- Insider Intelligence has identified the top digital developments and technology trends to watch throughout 2021.

 - Do you work in the Marketing, Media & Advertising industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.